quandaleIV/batch-job-runner/README.md

 docker push YOUR_ACCOUNT_ID.dkr.ecr.ap-southeast-2.amazonaws.com/batch-job/image-resize:latest
 ```

 Repeat for `pdf-report` and `data-scrape`.
 Each `Dockerfile` in `jobs/` contains the job logic.
-The platform does not care what is inside the image — it just pulls and runs it.
+The platform does not care what is inside the image, it just pulls and runs it.

 ### 7. Initialise Terraform